…me

 I’ve been described as “an evil genius with a conscience, a sick puppy, a sensitive and compassionate person, and a lot of fun.”

 I love movies.
-I love intelligent movies, ones like “Inception” and “The Fountain” that grab you by the brainstem and make you sit up, pay attention, and think.
-I love so-called popcorn movies like “Armageddon” and “The Fast and the Furious” that don’t care about things like real-world physics because they’re too busy making sure you’re having a good time.
-I love movies you can’t really pigeonhole like “Baraka” and “Eternal Sunshine of the Spotless Mind” that bring something entirely new to the screen and end up setting a precedent for other movies to follow.
+I love intelligent movies, ones like Inception and The Fountain that grab you by the brainstem and make you sit up, pay attention, and think.
+I love so-called popcorn movies like Armageddon and The Fast and the Furious that don’t care about things like real-world physics because they’re too busy making sure you’re having a good time.
+I love movies you can’t really pigeonhole like Baraka and Eternal Sunshine of the Spotless Mind that bring something entirely new to the screen and end up setting a precedent for other movies to follow.
 I can forgive bad acting, maybe even enjoy it, but a boring plot will kill a movie for me every time.

 I like to write.
 I like to joke with people, telling them, “I live a rich fantasy life.”
 I’ve whole worlds in my head that occasionally leak out through my fingers and into readable form.
 I’ve written in one form or another for almost thirty years.
 Even though my interests tend towards sci-fi, my writing leans more towards the fantasy realm.
 Alas, my first short story, “The Cafeteria Food Blob,” written when I was 14, hasn’t survived the passage of time.
-In 2011, my short story “Full Circle” was published in the anthology When The Hero Comes Home from Dragon Moon Press, available at Amazon.
-In 2012, my short story “The Best Laid Plans” was published in the follow-upĀ When The Villain Comes Home from Dragon Moon Press, available at Amazon.
-I have an author page at Goodreads.
+In 2011, my short story “Full Circle” was published in the anthology When The Hero Comes Home from Dragon Moon Press.
+Since then I’ve had several other short stories published along with my first novel, all of which you can find at my author pages on Goodreads and Amazon.

 I graduated from high school when I was sixteen.